Definition and Information about Fund Manager

 Based on the results of their research, they create a shortlist of companies, which fall in line with the investment objective of the fund that they are managing.
 Then they trade on these stocks.
 A similar process is followed for bonds, commodities, and other assets in a multi-asset fund.
 In larger fund houses, a fund manager may have the help of a team of analysts to research companies and a team of traders and dealers to execute the buy and sell trades.

-Liquidity and risk management are also important tasks that are the responsibility of a fund manager.
+Liquidity and risk management are also important tasks performed by the fund managers.
 They have to ensure adequate liquidity in the fund.
-This means that the portfolio of assets held by their fund has to be liquid enough to be sold quickly and without too much loss in value if sell orders were to come in from investors.
-Further, the risk taken in order to provide good returns consistent with the investment objective of a scheme should be commensurate to the risk profile of retail investors – another responsibility of a fund manager.
+This means that the portfolio of assets held by their fund has to be liquid enough to be sold quickly and without too much loss in value if the investors wish to sell them.

 How to Evaluate a Fund Manager?